Mental Health and Wellbeing at Whickham School

 Mental Health includes our emotional, psychological and social well-being.
 It affects how we think, feel and act.
 It also helps determine how we handle stress, relate to others and make choices.

-As a school, we want everyone, both students and staff, to know:
+As a school, we want everyone, both pupils and staff, to know:

 Make Room for Mental Health